-Osaka comes back, tops Azarenka at US Open; 3rd Slam title
+Naomi Osaka comes back, beats Azarenka for 2nd US Open title

 Surprisingly off-kilter in the early going Saturday, Osaka kept missing shots and digging herself a deficit.
 Until, suddenly, she lifted her game, and Azarenka couldn’t sustain her start.
 By the end, Osaka pulled away to a 1-6, 6-3, 6-3 comeback victory for her second U.S. Open championship and third Grand Slam title overall.

+This, then, is what she told herself when things looked bleakest: “I just have to try as hard as I can and stop having a really bad attitude.”

-A quarter-century had passed since the last time the woman who lost the first set of a U.S. Open final wound up winning: In 1994, Arantxa Sanchez Vicario did it against Steffi Graf.
+It worked.
+A quarter-century had passed since a woman who lost the first set of a U.S. Open final wound up winning: In 1994, Arantxa Sanchez Vicario did it against Steffi Graf.

 This one was a back-and-forth affair.
 Even after Osaka surged ahead 4-1 in the third set, the outcome was unclear.
 She held four break points in the next game — convert any of those, and she would have served for the win at 5-1 — but Azarenka didn’t flinch.